rendered-obsolete/rendered-obsolete.github.io/_posts/2018/2018-10-21-aspnetcore-uservice-nng.md

 }
 ```

-Configuration data is heirarchical: `"zxy"` is a section and `"http"` and `"nng"` are subsections of it.
+Configuration data is hierarchical: `"zxy"` is a section and `"http"` and `"nng"` are subsections of it.

 Need to copy `appsettings.json` to the output folder.
 To the project file add:
 ```xml